Authors

 I’m trying to decide if I’m too cold to be curious, when the box meows.

-How different they were; how comfortable he was with them being so.
+How different they were; how comfortable he was that.

 Poetry